 New York State Laws -- Yet Another Q&A

-Body Positive reported in detail on important new legislation affecting New York State residents who are HIV-positive.
+In January, Body Positive reported in detail on important new legislation affecting New York State residents who are HIV-positive.
 Last month, we answered some of the more frequently asked questions about the new laws, but couldn't say exactly how they will work because the regulations under which they will be implemented had not yet been released.

 Well, now they have been, and many in the HIV/AIDS community have serious concerns.
 The New York City Gay and Lesbian Anti-Violence Project, for example, is worried about the draft regs' lack of specificity about domestic violence.

 The proposed regulations were issued on March 17, beginning a 45-day period during which the public can comment on them and recommend changes.
 AIDS service and advocacy organizations are preparing comments, but individual voices are needed as well if we are to prevent a bad law from becoming a worse reality.
 Comments must be received no later than May 3, and should be submitted in writing to:

 Mr. William R. Johnson

 New York State Department of Health

 Copies of the draft regulations can be obtained from the same place, and AIDS organizations are sure to have analyses and critiques available shortly.
 Meanwhile, Body Positive will continue to pass on information as it becomes available.
 The proposed regs were published just as this issue was going to press, but our friends at the New York AIDS Coalition had already prepared a question-and-answer information piece and they have allowed us to share it with our readers.